Duotone Icons Art

 Transactional emails and in-app notifications use duotone icons as section markers, adding branded colour and depth in contexts where full illustrations would be too heavy.

-Compare Styles
+Compare styles

 vs. Line Icons